-If the infographic leaves you with lots of questions, that is okay!!
+If the infographic leaves you with lots of questions, that’s okay!

 We have answered many of those questions below, and will answer more.

-In FACT!
-We have TWO more infographics full of details on how to make a claim, coming soon!
+In fact, we have two more infographics full of details about how to make a claim, coming soon!

 In this case, the Ontario Court will determine the issues for all class members in Canada (excluding Quebec); the Quebec Court will determine the issues for all class members in Quebec.

 In this class action lawsuit, it is alleged that BP Organic Shingles are defective and might fail prematurely, resulting in possible damage to the home, residence, building or other structure on which they are installed.
 BP Organic Shingles were manufactured and distributed by or on behalf of the Defendant, and installed on homes, residences, buildings and other structures in Canada and the United States.